WANASX/tensorrt-ai-aimbot-triggerbot/README.md

 ---

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-- TensorRT for high-speed inference
-- OpenCV for image processing
-- All contributors to the open-source ecosystem

 ## Support & Donations

 If you would like to support this project, you can donate **USDT Tron (TRC20)** to: